Test Prep Insight is reader-supported. When you buy through links on our site, we may earn an affiliate commission. Learn more

 Within each section of the CPA exam (REG, FAR, AUD and BEC), Gleim breaks the relevant material down into 20 study units.
 Each unit covers a specific subtopic and is broken down even further into bite-sized subunits for ease of studying.

-The first half of each video is generally a mini-review of the material, and then transitions into practice problems.
+Generally speaking, the first half of each video is a mini-review of the material, and then transitions into practice problems.
 The instructor utilizes two or three example problems to demonstrate their points.
 It makes for a nice mixture of lecture and practice, which again helps with comprehension.

 Beyond the reading and videos, you are given audio lectures and flashcards as optional, but encouraged, learning supplements.
 In my opinion, the audio lectures are not really worth the time.
 They are informative and concise, but dry.
 And they obviously lack any visual element, which makes comprehension tough for visual learners like myself.